bootstrap-vue/bootstrap-vue/docs/components/pagination-nav/README.md

 ### Current page
-You should **always** set the current page number by setting the prop `value` (or using `v-model`) to ensure that correct active page number is highligted.
+You should **always** set the current page number by setting the prop `value` (or using `v-model`) to ensure that correct active page number is highlighted.

 ### Base URL
 A base URL for the pages can be specified via the prop `base-url`.
-All page links will have an HREF (or TO in the case of router links) that is compsised of the `base-url` with the page number appended.
+All page links will have an HREF (or TO in the case of router links) that is comprised of the `base-url` with the page number appended.

 The `base-url` defaults to `/`.